MicrosoftDocs/cordova-docs/articles/getting-started/get-started-vs-code-cordova-tools-extension.md

     ![Tailor the appearance](media/get-started-vs-code-cordova-tools-extension/tailor-css.png)

     Notice that this is just a simple example of what can be achieved using the *merges* folder.
-A more effective approach would be using a separate css file for platform-specific styles.
+A more effective approach would be to use a separate css file for platform-specific styles.

 ## <a id="troubleshooting"></a>Troubleshooting